 HR challenges in the hospitality industry have always been a balancing act of taking care of employees and customers.
-However, the global coronavirus pandemic added another layer of complexity to a nuanced industry.
+However, staffing shortages over the last two years have added another layer of complexity to this industry.
 Partnering with a trustworthy provider to help with hospitality human resource management is essential for successfully managing these challenges.

 In this article, we’ll discuss some of the biggest challenges of HRM in the hospitality industry.
-We’ll also look at how partnering with a payroll software company can help you manage your recruiting and onboarding processes better.
+We’ll also look at how partnering with a payroll software company can help you better manage your recruiting and onboarding processes.

 Biggest Challenges of HRM in the Hospitality Industry